 The role of intergroup biases on information acquisition on other individuals (6-7 years) : This study investigates the strategies that 6-7 year-old children for acquiring information about other individuals’ characteristics.
 Our aim is to test the effects of social learning conditions which might exacerbate or alleviate negative biases that children might have against outgroup individuals.

 Cross-cultural differences in children's learning from their parents (5-6 and 10-11 years) - Online: The goal of this study is to explore how children learn about the world from their parents and how culture might influence this.
 As an example, we investigate how children learn about real or pretend characters (i.e., Harry Potter) from their parents.
 This study is being conducted in the United States, Iran and China in collaboration with researchers from Boston University.

-Communication with infants (12-15 months) : While communicating with infants, we speak with a melodic and higher pitch voice.
-In these study series, we aim to investigate the type of inferences that infants make about this type of communication, and whether or not they show a preference for it.
-We show infants visual or auditory clips, measure how much they attend to these, and try to understand their preferences.
-In an additional project which we conduct with adults, we also investigate the type of inferences that adults make about this style of communication.
+Communication with infants (12-15 months, adults) : In these studies, we aim to investigate the type of social inferences that infants make about infant-directed and adult-directed ommunications.
+We show infants visual or auditory clips, measure how much they attend to these while they are seated on their parents' lap.
+In an additional project which we conduct with adults, we also investigate the type of inferences that adults make about these styles of communication.